Mixed Hamiltonian Monte Carlo for Mixed Discrete and Continuous Variables: Mixed Hamiltonian Monte Carlo (M-HMC)

+\paragraph{Sequence of proposals and probabilistic paths} Starting from $s\in\Omega\times\Sigma$, for a given travel time $T$, a concrete M-HMC iteration involves a finite sequence of realized discrete proposals $Y$.
+If we fix $Y$, the M-HMC iteration (without the final MH correction) specifies a deterministic mapping from $s$ to some $s'$.
+For a given $Y$, we introduce an associated probabilistic path $\omega(s, T, Y)$ (containing information on $Y$, indices/times and accept/reject decisions for discrete updates, and evolution of $s$) to describe the deterministic trajectory going from $s$ to $s'$ in time $T$ through the M-HMC iteration.

+\paragraph{Countable number of probabilistic paths and decomposition of $R_T(s, B)$} Since $T$ and $\Omega$ are finite, traveling from $s$ for time $T$ gives a countable number of possible destinations $s'$.
+This implies there can only be a countable number of valid probabilistic paths, and we can decompose $R_T(s, B) = \sum_{s'}\sum_{Y} r_{T, Y}(s, s')$.
+Here we sum over all possible destinations $s'$ and all valid $Y$'s for which $\omega(s, T, Y)$ brings $s$ to $s'$. $r_{T, Y}(s, s')$ denotes the transition probability along $\omega(s, T, Y)$. \paragraph{Proof of detailed balance} Using similar proof techniques as in RRHMC, we can prove detailed balance for $r_{T, Y}$ (Lemma 4 in supplementary).
+This in turn proves detailed balance of M-HMC. \end{proof_sketch}

-\end{theorem} We defer more details and the proof to the appendix.
-Combining the above theorem with irreducibility and aperiodicity (which follow from irreducibility and aperiodicity of integrator $I$, and the irreducibility of the $Q_i$'s) proves that M-HMC samples from the correct distribution $\pi (x, q^\calc)$.
+We defer detailed definitions and proofs to the supplementary.
+Combining the above theorem with irreducibility and aperiodicity (which follow from irreducibility and aperiodicity of the integrator $I$, and the irreducibility of the $Q_i$'s) proves that M-HMC samples from the correct distribution $\pi (x, q^\calc)$.